csc-training/summerschool-climate-weather/intro-to-hpc/docs/intro-hpc.md

 * Levante nodes are grouped into partitions which are sets of nodes with associated limits for wall-clock time, job size, etc:
   * **compute** is intended for running parallel scientific applications.
 The compute nodes allocated for a job are used exclusively and cannot be shared with other jobs.
-  * **shared** can be used to run small jobs not requiring a whole node for the execution, such that one compute node can be shared between different jobs.
+  * **shared** can be used to run small jobs not requiring a whole node for the execution, such that one node can be shared between different jobs.
   * **interactive** is intended for memory or compute intensive data processing and compilation tasks that should not run on the login nodes.
-  * **gpu** is intended for GPU-aware scientific applications (e.g. via OpenACC programming) or interactive 3-dimensional data visualization via VirtualGL/TurboVNC.
+  * **gpu** is intended for GPU-aware scientific applications (e.g. via OpenACC programming), machine learning or interactive 3-dimensional data visualization via VirtualGL/TurboVNC.

 # SLURM